Alexhuszagh/Netizenbuzz-Analysi/README.md

 - Count words by the most frequent, and add Korean and K-Pop slang (such as "ㅋ" and "iljin") to the sentiment dictionary.
 - Calculate the sentiment of each comment, and rank the overall article.
 - Analyze the data by different components (group, source).

+## License

+The code here is freely released into the Public Domain.